 “Then tell her to leave you alone!
 Be firm!”
 I screamed.

 “I wouldn’t touch her with a ten-foot pole,” he said flatly.
 “Once, she was pretty.
 Not anymore.
 You’ve nothing to worry about.”
 And that was it.
-Indifference cutting deeper than any confession.
+His indifference cutting deeper than any confession.

 When it became unbearable, I obtained his call records from the operator.
-Each page confirmed my dread: long, intimate conversations, daily for months.
+Each page confirmed my dread: long, intimate conversations, repeated over weeks on end.
 I laid the evidence before him.
 He was startled at how I’d acquired it—his own carelessness had betrayed him.
 Yet even then, he chastised me for invading his privacy, never admitting the truth.

 “You see…” he murmured, almost moved, “…when you cry like this, it shows me just how much you love me.”

 In that instant, clarity seared through me.
-My tears were his triumph.
-My suffering, his proof of power.
+My tears, raw and unguarded, were no act of release—they were his triumph.
+My suffering, the evidence he demanded, the proof of his control.
+Shame and anger collided inside me, mingling with the flicker of self-preservation I had long ignored.
 From that day forward, I vowed: never again would I gift him the satisfaction of my tears.

 Žádné komentáře: